misterjanson/CTF/content/04_CTF/09-page.md

 weight: 45
 ---

 When an attack is finally discovered by most organizations it is because attackers have significantly impacted business operations, such as [encrypting data](https://attack.mitre.org/techniques/T1486/).
-In this lab we'll take a look at a common impact technique.
+In this lab we'll take a look at a common impact technique and how threat actors commonly use specific procedures.

 ### Tactic :gear: